 ModRef behavior of functions and there is another ModRef behavior named as

 OnlyReadArgMem, does it means we could have another function attribute

 Already existing, see above for all function attributes.
 You might

-I also linked our ISC'19 paper below.
-Section 3 describes various
+I also attached our ISC'19 paper to this mail.
+Section 3 describes

 various attributes in LLVM-IR, including the ones above (in 3.4.2).